GaaneshT/tp/docs/UserGuide.md

 Invalid formats such as `yyyy-MM-dd` (i.e. 2000-01-20) or incorrect dates (e.g., 32-01-2020, 00-00-0000) are not allowed. <br>
 Dates are limited to 200 years before and after the current date. <br>
 E.g., if today is 07-04-2025, valid date range is from 07-04-1825 to 07-04-2225 (inclusive), invalid dates include 06-04-1825 and 08-04-2225. <br>
-It may also be left empty to indicate no payment date assigned.
+It may not be left as an empty string.
 </div>

 #### Payment Status: `s/PAYMENT_STATUS`